codethread/qmk.nvim/README.md

 ### Errors:

-I have tried to create useful errors when something is wrong with the config, layout or your current keymap, but please raise an issue if something isn't clear (or you get an `QMK: E00`, as that's defiantely on me).
+I have tried to create useful errors when something is wrong with the config, layout or your current keymap, but please raise an issue if something isn't clear (or you get an `QMK: E00`, as that's definitely on me).

 ## Thanks